zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/index.rst

 to develop and test application code which is far decoupled from the HW.

-For developing and testing SW which requires specific HW, while retaining the benefits of the POSIX architecture other solutions like the _bsim boards should be considered.
+For developing and testing SW which requires specific HW, while retaining the benefits of the POSIX architecture other solutions like the :ref:`bsim boards<bsim boards>` should be considered.

 Check the :ref:`POSIX architecture comparison <posix_arch_compare>`
 with other development and test options for more insights.